PolarFox08/Guidewire26_Giggle/README.md

 ---

-*GigShield — Built for Priya.
+*giggle — Built for Priya.
 Deployed for 15 million workers like her.*